-From hot food burns to infections, gum injuries have several possible causes—but sometimes they're self-induced.
-Luckily, you can prevent gum irritation by identifying activities and habits that are causing them.
+From hot food burns to infections, gum injuries have several possible causes – but sometimes they're self-induced.
+Luckily, you can prevent gum irritation by identifying activities and habits that are causing it.
 Read up on four causes that might be damaging your delicate gums – and get tips on changing your habits to prevent future irritation.

 4 Simple Causes of Irritated Gums